azohra/ptolemy/docs/v0-2_redesign.md

 ]
 ```

-> *Caveat:* The proposed configuration only supports top-level configuration values.
-The intention is to support complex configuration structures with a reference mechanism.
-As the project evolves we hope to discover a better format.
+The proposed configuration supports both top-level configuration values and nested configurations.
+For complex configuration structures, user would need to provide the outer structure and key with dummy values associated to it.
+Our loader would go in and fetch the key and update the contents

 The providers would implement the `Ptolemy.Provider` behavior.
 For example:
 ```elixir